mhaqir/Beta-VAE_GAN/README.md

 python main_GAN.py <z_dim>  <lr>  <ne>  <beta>  <tr>  <inference>  <batch_size>
 ```

-The arguments in this command are like the ones for VAE, and need to be the same for the pretrained VAE model.
+The arguments in this command are like the ones for VAE, and need to be the same for the pre-trained VAE model.
 For training each of the models, there are a few
-directories at the beginning of the file that should be set and are self explanatory.
+directories at the beginning of the file that should be set and are self-explanatory.

 After training the network, the same command can be used in inference mode.